FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ## 1 Pre-requisites

 In the [Getting Started Guide](GettingStartedGuide.md), one would have setup the ESP32-C3 device, installed the required software, setup AWS IoT, configured the demo project with the AWS IoT endpoint, thing name, private key and certificates, and built and run the demo.

 ## 2 Enable the DS peripheral

 1. Run `idf.py menuconfig`
-2. Select `Featured FreeRTOS IoT Integration`.
-3. Select `Use DS Peripheral`.
+1. Select `Component config`.
+1. Select `ESP-TLS`.
+1. Enable `Use Digital Signature (DS) Peripheral with ESP-TLS`.
+It should have `*` marked with the entry when enabled.
+1. Go back to `Component config` menu.
+1. Select `ESP Secure Cert Manager`.
+1. Enable `Enable DS peripheral support`.
+It should have `*` marked with the entry when enabled.
-4. Go back to the main menu.
+1. Go back to main menu.

 ## 3 Enable flash encryption

-5. Select `Security features`.
+1. Select `Security features`.
-6. Set `Enable flash encryption on boot (READ DOCS FIRST)` to true.
+1. Set `Enable flash encryption on boot (READ DOCS FIRST)` to true.
-7. Select `Enable usage mode`.
+1. Select `Enable usage mode`.
-8. Set `Development (NOT SECURE)` to true.
+1. Enable `Development (NOT SECURE)`.
+It should have `X` marked with the entry when enabled.
-9. Go back to `Security features`.
+1. Go back to `Security features`.
-10. Go back to main menu, Save and Exit.
+1. Go back to main menu, Save and Exit.

 **NOTE**: This enables Flash Encryption in **Development Mode**.
-For production devices, refer to Espressif's documentation on
-[**Release Mode** for Flash Encryption](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/security/flash-encryption.html#release-mode)
+For production devices, refer to Espressif's documentation on [**Release Mode** for Flash Encryption](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/security/flash-encryption.html#release-mode)

 ## 4 Provision the ESP32-C3 with the private key, device certificate and CA certificate in Development Mode